Blowing the lid off the final five troubling secrets about the Medicare Nursing Home Compare five-star rating system

 Although CMS acknowledges that its calculation of a nursing home’s staffing star rating is based on limited, questionable data, CMS seems to minimize the inaccuracy and unreliability of the staffing data

 The Centers for Medicare and Medicaid Services acknowledges but downplays some of the serious limitations regarding how CMS calculates a nursing home’s staffing star rating, which influences a nursing home’s overall star rating.
-CMS warns that it bases a nursing home’s staffing star rating on limited and questionable data on daily staffing hours that a nursing home regularly but infrequently reports to state regulators.
-For instance, CMS warns consumers that a nursing home’s staffing data, including registered nurse (RN) hours per resident day and total staffing hours per resident day by all licensed nurses and certified nurse assistants (CNAs), “are self-reported by the nursing home, rather than collected and reported by an independent agency.”
+CMS warns that it bases a nursing home’s staffing star rating on daily staffing hours that a nursing home regularly but infrequently reports to state regulators.
+For instance, CMS warns consumers that a nursing home’s staffing data, including registered nurse (RN) hours per resident day and total staffing hours per resident day by all licensed nurses and certified nursing assistants (CNAs), “are self-reported by the nursing home, rather than collected and reported by an independent agency.”
 CMS also says that a nursing home’s self-reported staffing data represent only a “snapshot in time” because staffing hours “are reported just once a year” and “represent staffing levels for a two-week period prior to the time of the state inspection.”